There are two options on how to manage your company:

 - What rights and obligations do the members want in regard to big-picture affairs?

 Download a Free Sample Operating Agreement

 Create a free account to download our operating agreement.
-Please keep in mind that this operating agreement is only meant as a reference.
+Please keep in mind that this operating agreement is only intended for use as a reference.

-To download: Upon logging into account scroll through the tiles of your DASHBOARD page.
-Select the "Free Legal Forms" tile.
-Press download icon for "Free Sample Operating Agreement".
+To download: After logging into your account, scroll through the tiles on the DASHBOARD page.
+Select "Free Legal Forms" and click the download icon beside "Free Sample Operating Agreement"

-There are often default rules in state laws providing that unless otherwise changed by articles of organization or an operating agreement, the form of management is one way or the other.
-If you have specific questions about the default rules in your state or whether your particular circumstances are best suited for one approach or the other, consider hiring a local attorney to assist in the creation of your limited liability company.
+Many states have default rules that will automatically determine aspects of an LLC's management structure unless otherwise defined in the business' articles of organization or operating agreement.
+If you have specific concerns regarding the default rules of your state, consider hiring a local attorney to assist in the formation of your limited liability company.